VeryGoodTravel/vgt-web-app/README.md

 Configure application by setting environmental variables in Docker.

-List of all available configuration variables is located in `.env.production`.
+List of all available configuration variables is located in `.env.build`.

 ### Example: